Football in North Macedonia: Teams

-By far the most popular clubs in the country are Akademija Pandev (Strumica), Vardar (Skopje), Rabotnichki (Skopje), Shkëndija (Tetovo), Pelister (Bitola) and Pobeda (Prilep).
+By far the most popular clubs in the country are Vardar (Skopje), Rabotnichki (Skopje), Shkëndija (Tetovo), Pelister (Bitola) and Pobeda (Prilep).

 History

 The beginnings of football in North Macedonia date back to the early 20th century in the then Ottoman Empire, with the first recorded match taking place in Skopje in April 1909.
 At that place was erected a monument in the form of soccer ball weighing about 250 pounds, because it was the first official soccer match played on the territory of North Macedonia.
 The monument was erected here in 1979.

 After the First World War, the region had become part of the Kingdom of Serbs, Croats and Slovenes (renamed to Yugoslavia in 1929).
 A match was played in Skopje on April 20, 1919.
 It was the selection of the English army composed of the best players among the recruits, against Napredok of Skopje, Napredok would win the match by the score of 2-0.
 Since 1920, the clubs from the current territory of the Republic of North Macedonia had competed in the Yugoslav league system.
 First they were part of the Belgrade Football Subassociation (1920–1927), and later, in 1927, a separate Skoplje Football Subassociation was formed.
 The creation of the later made it considerably easier for Macedonian clubs to access Yugoslav First League since the Subassocion leagues functioned as qualifying leagues for the Yugoslav national championship and they avoided the clubs from Belgrade.
 Gragjanski Skopje became usual participant during the late 1930s in the Yugoslav top tier.
 By the late 1930s and early 1940s the league system was changed, and Macedonian clubs competed within the Serbian league.

 In 1941, as a result of the Second World War, most of Vardar Macedonia was administered by the Kingdom of Bulgaria.
 The football clubs and leagues were restructured and incorporated into the Bulgarian league system.
 From 1941 until 1944, the strongest clubs from the region competed in the Bulgarian Championship.
 During that time, the selection of Macedonian clubs played against the selection of the German army, and played matches against Bulgaria.
-During this period, several players from Vardar Macedonia represented the Bulgarian national football team.
+During this period, several players from Vardar Macedonia represented the Bulgaria national team.

 In 1945, at the end of the Second World War, the region was reincorporated into Yugoslavia, and SR Macedonia was established as one of the 6 constituent socialist republics of SFR Yugoslavia.
 The best Macedonian clubs usually competed in the Federal leagues, First and Second Yugoslav leagues, while the Macedonian Republic League was formed to serve as qualifying league for the federal ones.
 In 1945, after the Second World War, a section of the Association of Sports in Skopje with Gustav Vlahov as president, was created.
-Finally on 14 August 1949, the Macedonian Football Association was formed and was part of the Football Association of Yugoslavia until 1991, when North Macedonia declared independence.
+On 14 August 1949, the Macedonian Football Association was formed and was part of the Football Association of Yugoslavia until 1991, when North Macedonia declared independence.
 The first president of the Football Federation of Macedonia was Ljubisav Ivanov - Dzingo.
-The best Macedonian players were part of the Yugoslav national team.